 Shoplifting False Arrest – Hiring & Training LP Agents

-The best way to limit false arrest situations is hiring, training, and supervising competent staff.
+The best way to limit false arrest situations is to hire, train, and supervise competent staff.
 It is usually considered negligent management to have a policy of apprehension and arrest of shoplifters if the store personnel have no training on how to do so correctly.
-It is also negligent management if you fail to supervise loss prevention staff and their reports that indicate violations of company policy, violation of the civil rights of customers, or use of excessive force.
+It is also negligent management if you fail to supervise loss prevention staff and their reports that indicate violations of company policy, violations of the civil rights of customers, or use of excessive force.

 Shoplifting False Arrest – Use of Force

 It is usually considered negligence if a store employee uses excessive force when apprehending a suspected shoplifter.
 It requires special training to understand how to routinely apprehend shoplifters while only using minimal force.
-Unreasonable tackling, punching, kicking, or verbal abuse of shoplifters are never acceptable.
-Excessive or unreasonable use of handcuffs, leg restraints, chokeholds, or pain compliance holds are also inappropriate when dealing with those suspected of retail theft.
+Unreasonable tackling, punching, kicking, or verbal abuse of shoplifters is never acceptable.
+Excessive or unreasonable use of handcuffs, leg restraints, chokeholds, or pain compliance holds is also inappropriate when dealing with those suspected of retail theft.

 You run the risk of a false arrest claim when you: